smirarab/ASTRAL/astral-tutorial-template.md

 * `-k completed`: To build the set X (and *not* to score the species tree), ASTRAL internally completes the gene trees.
 To see these completed gene trees, run this option.
 This option is usable only when you also have `-o`.
 * `-k bootstraps` and `-k bootstraps_norun`: these options output the bootstrap replicate inputs to ASTRAL.
 These are useful if you want to run ASTRAL separately on each bootstrap replicate on a cluster.
 * `-k searchspace_norun`: outputs the search space (constraint set X) and exits.
+* `--polylimit`: when ASTRAL adds new bipartitions to its search space, it partially does so based on a quadratic number of resolutions per each polytomy on a greedy consensus of gene trees.
+This could be slow, and therefore, we limit it to small polytomies.
+If you like to increase or decrease the search space, adjusting this option helps.
+* `--samplingrounds`: For multi-individual datasets, this option controls how many rounds of individual sampling is used in building the constraint set.
+Adjust to reduce/increase the search space for multi-individual datasets

 ### Acknowledgment